NaszvadiG/cim-xa/README.md

 - You need a very quick yet theme-able CRUD constuction tool [Grocery]
 - You need MongoDB support
 - You need strong Excel data support [PHPExcel]
-- You need a basic PHP rule engine [PHPRuler]
 - You need a job queue facility [Celery + AmqPHP]
 - You need debugging via Chrome Console {PHPChrome]
 - You need a cURL library [PHPcURL]